English Idioms (Sayings)Written by Scott Dreyer

 2. I just left a meeting where the marketing director said we have to start shipping our new product in three weeks, but the secretary heard from the packaging director that shipping starts tomorrow!
 No wonder everyone here has a headache: the right hand doesn't know what the left hand is doing!

-Right off the Bat (positive connotation)
+Right off the Bat (usually positive connotation)

 Right out of the Box (aka Right out of the Gate) (usually positive connotation)